Lets get this out of the way up front: No.

 - Use a GDI/Piezo-Specific Injector Tester:

-- These machines are capable of providing the high pressures and control signals required for accurate testing of GDI/Piezo injectors.
+- These machines with grossly insufficient pressures are not capable of providing the high pressures and control signals required for accurate testing of GDI/Piezo injectors.

 - These machines also test for similar parameters flow rate, and leakage etc, however it is done using Dynamic Electronic Mass (BK) Measurement and it not eye ball calibration in a graduated cylinder.

-- The Injectors have test multiple different plans outlined by manufacturers that are specific to inject serial numbers.
+- The Injectors have test multiple different plans outlined by manufacturers that are specific to injector serial numbers.

-- Spray patters and eye ball calibration of good/bad is also not a valid test, these injectors atomize at 200+ PSI they do not spray.
+- Spray pattern and eye ball calibration of good/bad is also not a valid test, these injectors atomize at 2000+ PSI they do not spray.

-- Professional Calibration: GDI/Piezo injectors often require calibration data, which should be verified during testing.
+- Professional Calibration: GDI/Piezo injectors often require calibration data, which is verified during testing by the machines to adjust on a per test basis.

 Conclusion